buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 >
 > We will support supplying and retrieving data using the dash between domain code and version for (at least) 4 months.
 But please do note that only identifiers in the new format are returned by the bSDD API's.

 **2022-08 - Important notification:**

 > The bSDD is in the process of moving from identifiers (aka "namespace URI") starting with "http://identifier.buildingsmart.org" to "https://identifier.buildingsmart.org" ("http" to "https").
 This is to ease the use of these identifiers as hyperlinks as well.
 >
 > Support for using the old "http" identifiers will be deprecated soon!

+📢 Read more about the latest tech updates in the dedicated forum topic: https://forums.buildingsmart.org/t/bsdd-tech-updates/4889